Awilda/phase-0/week-8/database-intro/my_solution.md

 **What are databases for?**
 Databases allow one to store data which can later be retrieved.

 **What is a one-to-many relationship?**
+One-to-many relationships is when there are other table linked to the primary link.
+You can have basic information on the main table and have additional data in the other tables that pertain to main one.

 **What is a primary key?
 What is a foreign key?
 How can you determine which is which?**